Neural-Systems-at-UIO/nutil/docs/Ilastik.rst

 Note that the scale corresponds to the pixel diameter of the feature.
 For example, if a textural pattern has a pixel size of 4, the scale of the texture has a sigma of 4.
 As the maximum scale of the features available in ilastik is 10, ilastik is not capable of recognising objects based on edge if the objects are larger than approximately 60 pixels (the whole object should be visible in 10 x 10 pixel window).

-**Which images should I upload in the Input Data applet?**
+**2. Which images should I upload in the Input Data applet?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Only training images should be uploaded in the **Input Data** applet (~10 is good).

-**What are training images?**
+**3. What are training images?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Training images are a subset of the whole image series that you annotate in the training phase.
 Choose images that contain labelling that is representative of the labelling in the whole series.
 It is good to select images that span the full volume, as labelling often varies in different anatomical regions (for example, every 4th section).
 The same subset can be used for the pixel and object classification workflows.

-**How many classes should I use?**
+**4. How many classes should I use?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The number of classes to annotate will depend on the classification approach.
--	For Pixel Classification only, create 2 or more classes, depending on the number of visually distinct classes.
-For example: labelling, non-specific labelling, artefact (e.g. marks on the coverslip, etc) and background.
+* For Pixel Classification only, create two or more classes.
+As a general rule, the fewer the better.
--	For Pixel Classification with Object Classification, annotate two classes in each classification step (see section 3).
+* For Pixel Classification with Object Classification, annotate two classes in each classification step.

-**Which part of the image, and how much, should I label?**
+**5. Which part of the image, and how much, should I label?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Start by zooming-in and annotating a few pixels of each class that clearly belong to their respective class.
-Turn the ‘live update’ on to visualize the predictions.
+Turn on the ‘live update’ to view the predictions.
 The ‘uncertainty’ overlay can be switched on to identify pixels with uncertain class prediction (it identifies these pixels in bright blue).
-By specifically annotating these pixels, the prediction quickly improves.
+By annotating these pixels, the prediction quickly improves.

-Note that even just a few pixels annotated incorrectly can disrupt the prediction.
+Note that even just a few incorrectly annotated pixels can disrupt the prediction.
 If in doubt, it is better to delete annotations and start again, rather than continuing with the annotation.
-By ticking the ‘segmentation’ box you can visualize the final segmentation based on the classifier.
-When you are happy with this, stop annotating and test the applicability of the trained classifier on the next training image.
+By ticking the ‘segmentation’ box you can view the final segmentation based on the classifier.
+When you are happy with this, stop annotating and test the trained classifier on the next training image.

-**How do I test the applicability of the trained classifier to the whole series?**
+**6. How do I test the trained classifier on the other images in the series?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To test the ability of the trained classifier to segment a new image, select ‘current view’ in the Training applet and choose a new training image from the drop-down menu.
 Press ‘live update’ and view the ‘segmentation’ overlay.
 If you are not happy with the classification you can annotate pixels on the new image to improve the prediction.
-When happy with the result, the trained classifier can be tested on a third image.
+When satisfied with the result, the trained classifier can be tested on a third image.
 Continue this processes until you are satisfied that the classifier is optimally trained for the image series.
 You are now ready for batch processing.

-**Which export settings should I select?**
+**7. Which export settings should I select?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The file type to export will depend on the plan for the next step of analysis.